 For more on how I manage my digital life, read How To: Live the Cloud Life.

 Motivation - In college, at least some motivation is inherently present for me.
-I have to do this or that, or I might fail a class and resort to taking the M-train (an ongoing joke at Georgia Tech about switching to the "easy" management major from an engineering major - see popular video from Georgia Tech students below).
+I have to do this or that, or I might fail a class and resort to taking the M-train (an ongoing joke at Georgia Tech about switching to the "easy" management major from an engineering major - see popular video from Georgia Tech students).

 But that doesn't mean I can't make mandatory assignments more tolerable with a comfortable working environment.
 For me this means a nice temperature, lots of light (also helps keep me awake), fast-paced music, and a bit of tea or club soda.
 Furthermore, my motivation breaks down into a basic cost-benefit and opportunity cost analysis.
 Is it worth my time?
 How else could I productively use my effort?